Dairy has many opportunities for plastic contamination

 That frustrating effort is told in more detail in this DRAFT post “No milk for research!”
 (A Sisyphian tale … still in progress).

-Aggravating the milk acquisition problem was the fact that the cream separator acquired — warranted by the seller to have stainless steel components and no plastic — had — upon inspection — many plastic parts and separator components that were either aluminum or low-grade stainless steel.
+Aggravating the milk acquisition problem was the fact that the cream separator acquired — warranted by the seller to have stainless steel components and no plastic — had — upon inspection — many plastic parts and seperator components that were either aluminum or low-grade stainless steel.

 New confounding problems force significant dairy protocol changes